tomzheng77/monika/README.md

 # Potential

-exercise every day at the Gym
+- exercise every day at the Gym
-wake up at 7:00
+- wake up at 7:00
+- work on anything on the computer
+    - game development
+    - study
-work on anything on the computer indulge but not binge in games
+- indulge but not binge in games
+    - Team Fortress
+    - YouTube

 # Components